 Working capital is both a performance metric and a key indicator.
 The efficiency of a business can be tracked by changes in the trend of its working capital.
 Increasing working capital may be a sign of dropping expenses or increased cash flow.
 Decreasing working capital can mean short-term liabilities are overtaking short-term assets.
 As well, since working capital is necessary for a business to operate, it’s always important to understand what this indicator is saying.

 Cash flow is a critical part of a business's financial health, and tracking working capital helps you understand cash flow.
 As mentioned earlier, cash flow is the lifeblood of any business and the source of working capital.
 Understanding the trend of cash flow will help determine future working capital.
+Now you've calculated cash flow, why not improve it?
+Check out Resolve's Cash Flow Calculator impact estimator.

 Working capital is a decent general measure of business efficiency and profitability.
 A business that isn't producing cash flow can still have working capital.
 However, it will be diminishing every month.
 Diminishing or deficient working capital signifies that cash flows are absent or current liabilities are eating up all working capital.
 Both are adverse scenarios.